aleksandr-vin/marktplaats-gpt/README.md

 As an admin you can activate users by their telegram usernames.
 Repeat same last command but provide your username, like `/activate yourfriend`.

 For more admin commands see `/admin_help`.

+### Interactive authenticating with Marktplaats

+When cookie will stale or if you or any of your users do not have cookies, they will need to perform an log-in in their browser and copy a request with *Copy as cURL*, then issue a command `/reset_cookie  ....` and paste the content of the paste buffer.